 - Have a minimum cumulative high school GPA of 2.5 or demonstrate potential for academic success through submission of evidence of steadily improving high school grades, high class rank, teacher/guidance counselor endorsement, etc.

-EM-2212 Introduction to Emergency Management (3 credits) An introduction to the disciplines, authorities, and policies involved in the field of emergency management.
-Topics include: hazard analysis and underlying social and environmental processes, vulnerability analysis, hazard mitigation, emergency response, and disaster recovery.
-Prerequisite: None
+EM2212 - Introduction to Emergency Management (3 credits) - Wednesdays, 4-7pm - (February 10 - May 17) - An introduction to the disciplines, authorities, and policies involved in the field of emergency management.
+Topics include: hazard analysis and underlying social and environmental processes, vulnerability analysis, hazard mitigation, emergency response and disaster recovery.
+Prerequisite: none.
+This course will be held remotely.

-MS-1211 Current Environmental Problems (3 credits) This course is the first course taken by students majoring in Marine Science, Safety and Environmental Protection (MSSEP).
-It introduces freshmen students to current and pressing global issues in the fields of environmental science, environmental protection and health and safety in the workplace.
-Topics will provide students with a broad, general perspective of issues in these fields.
-Some topics will be revisited in greater detail during subsequent courses in the MSSEP curriculum.
-Prerequisite: None
+MS1211 - Current Environmenal Problems (3 credits) - Mondays 4-7pm (February 8 - May 17)- This is the first course taken by students majoring in Marine Science, Safety and Envionmental Protection (MSSEP).
+It introduces freshman students to current and pressing global issues in the fields on environemtnal science, environmental protection and health and safety in the workplace.
+Topics will rpovide students with a broad, general perspective of issues in these fields.
+Some topics will be revisted in greater detail durign subsequent course sin the MSSEP curriculum.
+Prerequisite: none.
+This course will be held remotely.